Amar49/RealTimeBigData/README.md

     industry.
     - Pair the <Company&Title, salary> with <Company&Title, top 5 skills> and compute average range for each skill to give recommendations to college students when choosing skills to learn.
-    - Based on the ranking of skills inside each industry and data from Twitter to rank the skills hotness inside each industry.
+    - Based on the ranking of skills inside each industry and data from Twitter([reference](http://twitter4j.org/en/index.html)) to rank the skills hotness inside each industry.

   - Flow Graph